Today is World Mental Health Day (the 27th annual), and this year’s focus is on mental health promotion and suicide prevention.

 - improved access to evidence based mental health care.”

-- Regulators to include suicide prevention indicators and suicide rates as part of mental health key performance indicators.
+- collection of suicide prevention indicators and suicide rates as part of mental health performance indicators

 Sounds good, doesn’t it?
 None of it helps me, though.